 Application for (check only one):

-Δddrees

-Instruction Methodology Program

-Handgun Instructor Program

-Law Enforcement Driving Instructor Program

-Arrest Control Instructor Program: Discipline
+Instruction Methodology Program Handgun Instructor Program Law Enforcement Driving Instructor Program Arrest Control Instructor Program: Disciple am ine

 POST Approved Provider (Agency/Academy)

+Address

+Addices

 Program Director's Name Contact Person (if different)

 E-mail: E-mail:

 Telephone: Telephone:

 Expected # of trainees:

 Start Date: End Date:

+Physical address(es) of the training site(s), if different rent from above

-I certify that I will comply with the requirements of POST Rules.
-I understand that failure to comply with any of the requirements set out in POST Rules may be cause for the POST Board to revoke approval of this program.
+I certify that I will comply with the requirements of POST requirements set out in POST Rules may be cause for the Rules.
+I understand that failure to comply with any of the POST Board to revoke approval of this program.

-Electronic submission of this document via a recognized agency-sponsored email account, or by an account of the person submitting the document, satisfies the legal requirements relative to an official signature.
-There is no need to submit this document in any other format, including a paper document bearing a written signature.
+Electronic submission of this document via a recognized agency-spons document, satisfies the legal requirements relative to an official signatu including a paper document bearing a written signature.

 Date:

 Program Director's Signature